RSS

 You’ve been working hard to build your company image online and in local print publications.

 You’ve established a website.
-You’ve even worked hard to create a social media presence.
+You’ve worked hard to create a social media presence.
 You may even have a blog.

-Maybe you’ve even paid to have a special logo designed for your business or to have a custom website created.
+Maybe you’ve paid to have a special logo designed for your business or to have a custom website created.

 Yet, something is wrong.
 You’re not getting the business that you should be getting from your marketing efforts.
 You know that customers are visiting your website, but they never seem to follow through and place an order.